Minnesota Woman Suffrage Memorial

-The Minnesota Woman Suffrage Memorial, located in the grounds of the Minnesota State Capitol in Saint Paul, Minnesota, commemorates 25 women whose achievements were important to the Minnesota Woman Suffrage Association (MWSA).
+The Minnesota Woman Suffrage Memorial is a permanent feature on the grounds of the Minnesota State Capitol in Saint Paul.
+It commemorates the women’s suffrage movement in the state and 25 women whose achievements were important to the Minnesota Woman Suffrage Association (MWSA).
+The memorial was designed by architects Raveevarn Choksombatchai, Martha McQuade, and Ralph Nelson.

 History

 The MWSA led the campaign for the state legislature to ratify the Nineteenth Amendment to the United States Constitution, to give women the right to vote.
 Minnesota was the 15th state to ratify the amendment, doing so in 1919.

 The idea for the memorial was raised by members of the Minnesota League of Women Voters and a design competition was held.
 The winning design, chosen from 16 submissions, was the work of Raveevarn Choksombatchai and Ralph Nelson.
 The State Legislature agreed in 1996 to appropriate resources for the construction of the memorial.
 Groundbreaking took place on August 26, 1998, the 75th anniversary of the ratification of the 19th amendment, and the monument was opened on August 26, 2000.
 The ceremony was presided over by Lt.
 Gov. Mae Schunk.

 The memorial consists of a garden entitled Garden of Time: Landscape of Change and features a series of aluminum signs, each one of which describes an event in the United States women's suffrage campaign.
 A trellis bears the names of 25 leaders of the movement in Minnesota.

 In 2004, the memorial was redesigned by Roger Grothe.